Everything You Need to Know About Cocaine Addiction

 After methamphetamine, cocaine is the most psychologically addictive illegal substance.
 It is especially addictive when smoked in the form of crack.
 According to the Center for Substance Abuse Research, it’s possible for someone to become addicted after their very first time using crack.
 It’s much less likely that someone will become addicted as quickly snorting cocaine, but it is still very dangerous.

 If you’re in a position where you feel you might be addicted to cocaine or crack, it’s time to ask yourself the hard questions.
 Is it affecting your daily life?
 Has it driven you to unusual behaviors?
-Has it gotten in the way of your relationships?
+Has cocaine addiction gotten in the way of your relationships?

-Here are some signs that you might be addicted.
+Here are some signs that you might have a cocaine addiction.
 If you find yourself identifying with any of these, it might be time to find help.

 - Your day revolves around cocaine – getting it, using it, planning the next use